E-Transfer loans for people on disability

 Can I get a loan with bad credit and on disability?

 Yes, you can still get a loan if you have bad credit and are currently on disability.
-Be prepared to pay high rates though; lenders that accept riskier applications charge more interest precisely because they are taking on more risk.
+Be prepared to pay high rates though; lenders who accept riskier applications charge more interest precisely because they are taking on more risk.

 To boost your chances, you’ll need to have the following in the last 90 days:

-• Have no active payday loan debts.
+• Have no active payday loan debt

 Questions to ask before you get a loan using your disability benefits

-2. Is the lender legitimate?
+• Is the lender legitimate?
 Make sure you apply to a licensed lender that’s transparent about how much the loan will cost you.
 Read reviews from people who’ve taken out a loan from the lender.

 Will I be charged higher rates because I have a disability?

 Lenders aren’t legally allowed to discriminate against you for having a disability.
-The rate you’re charged will be based on all facets of your loan application, including the total income you make (which could include other sources you have besides disability payments), your credit history and other factors.
+The rate you’re charged will be based on all facets of your loan application, including the total income you make (which could include other sources besides disability payments), your credit history and other factors.
+If your income is low, you have too many debts, or you have fair or bad credit, you’ll be considered high risk to lenders and will likely be charged a high rate.

 Alternatives for people on disability income

-For example, if you need money to buy assistive devices or make your car or home more accessible, you may qualify for government funding or grants from private companies (for example, some car manufacturers offer special offers for those who need to modify their vehicles for accessibility purposes).
+For example, if you need money to buy assistive devices or make your car or home more accessible, you may qualify for government funding or grants from private companies.
+(For example, some car manufacturers offer special offers for those who need to modify their vehicles for accessibility purposes.)

 Here are a few resources to get you started: